TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedBySeverity.md

 - **FIX**: The Boss King Raptor now uses voice lines for King Raptor.
 - **FIX**: The Boss King Raptor now emits flare effects with the Countermeasures upgrade.
-- **FIX**: The Boss King Raptor now has the same vision range and the same Guard Mode area as other (King) Raptors.
+- **FIX**: The Boss King Raptor now has the same sight range and the same Guard Mode area as other (King) Raptors.

 **Links**